Weaker banks, commodities drag Britain's FTSE lower

 COMMODITIES DIP

-Defensive stocks dominated on the short list of blue chip gainers, led by drugmakers, with AstraZeneca and GlaxoSmithKline up 0.6 percent and 0.5 percent.
+Defensive stocks dominated on the short list of blue chip gainers, led by drugmakers, with AstraZeneca (AZN.L) and GlaxoSmithKline (GSK.L) up 0.6 percent and 0.5 percent.

 AstraZeneca will post fourth-quarter results on Thursday.

-Utilities were in demand, with energy generator International Power up 0.6 percent, and power distributor National Grid ahead 0.5 percent.
+Utilities were in demand, with energy generator International Power IPR.L up 0.6 percent, and power distributor National Grid (NG.L) ahead 0.5 percent.
 Both firms are due to issue trading updates later this week.

-And chip designer ARM Holdings gained 0.3 percent, with its fourth-quarter results due tommorrow.
+And chip designer ARM Holdings ARM.L gained 0.3 percent, with its fourth-quarter results due tomorrow.